Katsuhiro Ueno (上野 雄大)

 my portrait

-I am an associate professor (准教授) at Academic Assembly Institute of Science and Technology, Niigata University.
+I am an associate professor (准教授) at the Academic Assembly Institute of Science and Technology, Niigata University.
+I also belong to the Graduate School of Science and Technology and the Faculty of Engineering as a faculty member, and the Big Data Activation Research Center and Sakeology Center as a cooperating faculty member.
 I received my Doctor of Philosophy (Information Sciences) (博士(情報科学)) from Tohoku University in 2009 under the supervision of Professor Atsushi Ohori.
-Before joining Niigata University, I was an assistant professor (2009—2016) and associate professor (2016—2021) of Research Institute of Electrical Communication, Tohoku University.
+Before joining Niigata University, I was an assistant professor (2009—2016) and associate professor (2016—2021) of the Research Institute of Electrical Communication, Tohoku University.
 My research interests are in areas related to computer systems and software construction, especially programming and programming languages.

 The list of my publications and other activities is found in the following webpages: